 Sadly, due to a pay dispute that led to the loss of their animators and the end of their contract with Universal, Walt, along with his brother and Iwerks were forced to come up with something new.
 At the time, Walt was playing around with a potential new character named Mickey.
 He was a mouse with big circular ears, oval eyes, and giant shoes, and well, the rest is history.

 Now can you imagine a world without Disney?
+A world where Walt didn’t follow through with becoming an entrepreneur.
 What would you have watched growing up?
 What would your kids watch?
 Who would babysit our children 20% of the time?
 Thanks to Walt, Roy, and Ubbe’s entrepreneurial drive, the mousehouse we all know and love today exists.
 Similarly, it was this very same entrepreneurial spirit that was the starting point for the technology we use today.